10m+

 With a repayment mortgage, you'll pay off the full amount you borrowed by the end of the term, so you can then:

-• Keep the property, continue renting it out and keep all the income
+• Keep the property, continue renting it out and have all the income

 • Sell it and keep the full sale amount

-A repayment mortgage costs more per month, so it may only be suitable if you're able to charge enough rent to cover it.
+A repayment mortgage costs more per month, so it may only be suitable if you can charge enough rent to cover it.

 How much deposit do I need to get a buy-to-let mortgage?